With Every Heartbeat: Chart performance

 "With Every Heartbeat" was Robyn's biggest hit in the United Kingdom, where it topped the UK Singles Chart in August 2007 and became the first number one, second top ten, and fourth top 40 hit of her career in Britain.
 The song charted inside the top five on downloads alone the week before the song's physical release.
 As of 2023, the song has sold and streamed 600,000 units in the United Kingdom.

 Music video

 Two videos were filmed for the song.
 Kleerup's version shows assorted scenes of life in New York City, while Robyn's version shows the singer walking among colourful building blocks and board game pawns.
-Robyn wears her trademark neckscarf and tights, which change colour as the song progresses.
+Robyn wears her trademark neckscarf and stockings, which change colour as the song progresses.
 The stop motion animation moves in sync with the music.
 The song pans out halfway through the video to reveal that Robyn is miniature and in fact on a desk in Kleerup's studio.
 On display in Kleerup's studio is a vinyl copy of Barbra Streisand's album Guilty.
 The video finishes with the blocks featured in the video tumbling down while Robyn runs away from them, one successfully crushes her.
-This version of the video is a tribute to the animation of the highly respected late German artist Oskar Fischinger specifically his work entitled Komposition in Blau.
+This version of the video is a tribute to the animation of the German artist Oskar Fischinger specifically his work entitled Komposition in Blau.